psychemedia/storytelling-notes/three_nails.md

 And from four bottles of rose-water,
 Until she comes to herself.
 When she was come to herself, she says,
-" All you who love Christ and adore him,
+"All you who love Christ and adore him,
 Come with me to find him,
 Before they kill him,
 And before they nail him,